 Difference Between Financial Lease vs Operating Lease

-For a lease to be classified as a capital lease, any one of the four conditions have to be met:
+For a lease to be classified as a capital lease, any one of the four conditions has to be met:

-- Ownership transfer of asset to the lessee by the end of the lease term
+- Ownership transfer of an asset to the lessee by the end of the lease term

 - An option is given to the lessee to purchase the asset at a discounted rate relative to its fair value at the end of the lease term.
-This bargain purchase option is usually determined at the beginning of the lease
+Deciding on this discount purchase option is typical at the start of the lease.

-- Lease term is greater than 75% of the asset’s useful life
+- The lease term exceeds 75% of the asset’s useful life.

-Below is the Top 7 difference between Financial Lease vs Operating Lease
+Below is the Top 7 difference between a Financial Lease and vs Operating Lease

 Key Difference Between Financial Lease vs Operating Lease

-The primary difference between Financial Lease and Operating Lease are discussed below:
+The primary differences between Financial Lease and Operating Lease are discussed below:

-- A financial lease is basically a loan agreement where the lessor transfers the risk and rewards of his asset to the lessee in exchange for periodical payments.
-Operating lease is basically a rental agreement where the lessor gives the lessee only the right to use the asset without transferring risks and rewards or the ownership of the asset.
+- A financial lease is a loan agreement where the lessor transfers the risk and rewards of his asset to the lessee in exchange for periodic payments.
+However, an operating lease is a rental agreement where the lessor gives the lessee only the right to use the asset without transferring the risks and rewards of the ownership of the asset.

-- In case of a Financial lease, lessee gets the right to use the asset for more than 75% of the assets’ estimated economic life, while in operating lease, the asset is used for much shorter term
+- In the case of a financial lease, the lessee gets the right to use the asset for more than 75% of the asset’s estimated economic life, while in an operating lease, the asset is used for a much shorter term.

-- Financial lease offers a tax deduction for depreciation and lease payments as finance charges to the lessee while Operating lease offers a tax deduction for the lease payments only to the lessee
+- A financial lease offers a tax deduction for depreciation and lease payments as finance charges to the lessee.
+In contrast, an Operating lease offers a tax deduction for the lease payments only to the lessee.

-- Under a financial lease, lessee gets the option to purchase the asset at a discounted price at the end of the contractual period, while in operating lease no such option is provided to the lessee
+- Under a financial lease, the lessee can purchase the asset at a discounted price at the end of the contractual period, while in an operating lease, no such option is provided to the lessee.

-- Financial Lease cannot be cancelled by the lessee during the primary period of the lease while operating lease can be cancelled by the lessee during the primary period
+- The lessee cannot cancel a financial Lease during the primary period of the lease, while the lessee can cancel the operating lease during the primary period.

 Below is the topmost comparison between Financial Lease vs Operating Lease